 It’s in not having the intuitive tools we need as human beings easily to be in relationship, or the language to notice, name, understand and share that it’s OK to be different.

-More traditionally, and going back to the early teachings of psychoanalysis, therapists are discouraged in their training to disclose too much, indeed in some models anything, about themselves.
+Traditionally, and going back to the early teachings of psychoanalysis, therapists are discouraged in their training to disclose too much, indeed in some models anything, about themselves.

-And while my supervisors and colleagues not infrequently (and appropriately) remind me of the importance on occasion of being perhaps a tad more careful just how much I share, authenticity and congruence are absolutely central to who and how I am as a therapist.
+And while my supervisors and colleagues not infrequently (and appropriately) remind me of the importance on occasion of being perhaps a tad more careful just how much I share, authenticity and congruence are central to who and how I am as a therapist.

 I was exploring these qualities with one of my longest-standing clients a couple of months ago, and commented that all my life, although less so now that I am finding my feet in attachment-informed EMDR, I had so often felt like a square peg in a round hole.